 As the travel agency could not prove it had fewer than 10 employees, the Judge held that the travel agency did not have the capacity to sue the woman in defamation and ordered that the travel agency pay the woman’s legal costs.

-The Judge also noted that in the event that the travel agency had capacity to sue in defamation, he would have awarded the travel agency damages in the sum of $10,000.00 for loss of reputation.
+The Judge also noted that in the event that the travel agency had the capacity to sue for defamation, he would have awarded the travel agency damages in the sum of $10,000.00 for loss of reputation.

 When can a company sue for defamation?